LimoJK/Polymorphic-Code/README.md

-### Introduction
-In the ever-evolving landscape of cybersecurity, malicious actors continually develop new techniques to evade detection and enhance the effectiveness of their attacks.
-One such sophisticated technique is the use of polymorphic codes.
-These self-altering codes are designed to change their structure while retaining their original functionality, making them particularly challenging for traditional security measures to detect.
-Understanding polymorphic code, its mechanisms, and countermeasures is essential for cybersecurity professionals to develop robust defense strategies against cyber threats.

-### Understanding Polymorphic Code
-Polymorphic code is a type of self-modifying code that changes its appearance every time it is executed while maintaining the same underlying behavior.
-This characteristic makes it highly effective in evading signature-based detection systems used by antivirus software.
-Unlike static malware, which has a fixed code structure, polymorphic malware encrypts or obfuscates its code and uses a different decryption routine each time it executes.

 ## Curious on How a Polymorphic Code is Created?
 Polymorphic code employs a mutation engine in addition to the polymorphic code.
 From infection to infection, the mutation engine generates a randomly selected decoding routine and adjusts the file name of the polymorphic code.